 Through Dec.
 27: Holiday Lights Drive-Thru, Santa Cruz

 Drive the half-mile route through the fairgrounds to see displays of Santa, reindeer, and snowmen, as well as lighted tunnels and giant twinkling Christmas trees.
-Admission starts at $15.
-Nearby, at the Santa Cruz Beach Boardwalk Drive-In Theater, you can also see Nutcracker: The Movie, Dec.
-18–20.
-Admission is $45 per car.
+Admission starts at $20.

-Through Dec.
-30: Annual Fantasy of Lights Drive-Thru, Los Gatos
+Dec.
+6–30: Annual Fantasy of Lights Drive-Thru, Los Gatos

 This San Jose tradition dates back to the 1950s when a holiday display was set up in front of a local mortuary and then city hall.
 It’s expanded over the decades and will be car-oriented this year, based in the 14-acre History Park.
 See creative displays and hundreds of decorated Christmas trees alongside the park’s 32 original and reproduction homes, businesses, and landmarks of Santa Clara Valley.
-Admission starts at $10.
+Admission $30 per car.

 Nov.
 18–Jan.
 1: Magic of Lights, Indio

 The Empire Polo Club in Greater Palm Springs—famously the home of April’s Coachella Music & Arts Festival—dazzles with holiday energy this time of year.
 Take a spin around the polo grounds that are now decked out with dozens of LED-light displays, including life-sized dinosaurs, a Monster Truck, and a giant Barbie, as well as illuminated canopies and digital animation.
 Admission starts at $25 per car.

 Nov.
 25–Jan.
 1: Christmas in Color, San Dimas